Read This First

 Prompt 3: Provide 5 stories from history of individuals who couldn’t relinquish life-diminishing ideologies or notions due to the trap of vested interests.

-The real issue is what The Leaders of the Confederacy during the American Civil War changes once it becomes precise.
+What changes once we define The Leaders of the Confederacy during the American Civil War more carefully

 Start with The Leaders of the Confederacy during the American Civil War.
 Without that first grip, Vested Interests can sound weighty while staying hard to use.
 If those distinctions blur together, the reader loses track of what is actually being claimed.